 This warning goes to both the facilitator and the participants.
 A Goal Tree is a means to list all the Necessary Conditions that must be fulfilled in a sequential order so that the Goal can be achieved.

 The underlying assumption is that the current process fails to achieve the Goal and therefore a new approach has to be found.
-Mapping the current process is not likely to bring the group very far and chance are that minor changes (e.g. incremental improvement) on the current process will not suffice to achieve the Goal.
+Mapping the current process is not likely to bring the group very far and chances are that minor changes (e.g. incremental improvement) on the current process will not suffice to achieve the Goal.

-Going through the exercise of building the Tree from scratch should open new perspectives and filter out the resource consuming but not contributing nice-to-haves.
+Going through the exercise of building the Tree from scratch should open new perspectives and filter-out the resource-consuming but not contributing nice-to-haves.

 A perfectly logical tree is not enough

-A logically sound Goal Tree is not necessary a good/appropriate tree.
+A logically sound Goal Tree is not necessarily a good/appropriate tree.
 Just as it happened with the group who inspired this post, if the group builds a Goal Tree which is a mapping of the current reality, it may be logically flawless but still remain ineffective.